leennoah/DMM_Fall2022/calendar.md

   * First, Short Crit for Project 1
   * loading images as textures
   * Homework - Complete the McDonalds textures
+  * !!Bonus Homework - Take photograph of your own eye and apply it as a material.
+Add it to the McDonalds scene.
 ### B2.
 Introduction to shader nodes
   * Concept of nodes
   * Material maps